 Provo’s Premier Eye and Contact Lens Center

-There are always new contact lenses coming to the market, and our doctors are constantly looking for new ways to help our patients benefit from new lens designs and materials.
+New contact lenses are always coming to the market, and our doctors are constantly looking for new ways to help our patients benefit from new lens designs and materials.
 Schedule your consultation or eye exam appointment today for a diagnosis and contact lens fitting.

 Simple and Comprehensive Contact Lens Fittings

-After you have your initial set of lenses, we allow you time to try them in your own environment.
-After a week or two, we have you back into the office to see if slight adjustments or design changes are necessary.
+After you have your initial set of lenses, we will allow you time to try them on your own.
+After a week or two, we will have you back into the office to see if slight adjustments or design changes are necessary.
 We are happy to try different options to help you succeed and enjoy your life free of relying on glasses.

 Benefits of Contact Lenses